MahmoudShawkyy/SQL-Server-ITI/README.md

 # SQL-Server-ITI
-## My Solutions for SQL Server Course by ITI
+## My Solutions for SQL Server Problems by ITI